thegetty/quire-docs/content/community/mcn-ku-event.md

 ---
-title: Hands-on Quire Workshop<br/>at Kansas University
+title: Hands-on Quire Workshop at<br> Kansas University
 weight: 2850
 type: page
-abstract: "Join us at Kansas University for a free, hands-on workshop exploring Quire, Getty's open-source digital publishing tool"
 menu: false
 online: false
 ---

 {{< q-figure id="kansas-union" >}}

-This hands-on workshop will serve as an introduction to [Quire](https://quire.getty.edy), an open source publishing tool developed by Getty and available for anyone to use for free.
+This hands-on workshop will serve as an introduction to [Quire](https://quire.getty.edy), an open-source publishing tool developed by Getty and available for anyone to use for free.
 Held in conjunction with the annual [MCN](https://mcn.edu/) (Museum Computer Network) conference taking place at Kansas University, this workshop is **free with registration** and open to all levels of technical experience.
 Attendance is limited to 25 participants.
 Boxed lunch will be provided.

 **Tuesday, October 22, 2024**<br />
 Rock Chalk Room, Kansas Union, 4th Floor<br />